vOptSolver/vOptLib/README.md

 ==

 Created in 1998 and available online since, the library -originaly named MOCOlib- was dedicated to MultiObjective Combinatorial Optimization (MOCO) problems.
-Since 2010, it is refered from the International Society on Multiple Criteria Decision Making at `http://www.mcdmsociety.org/`, section Digital Library.
+It is refered from the International Society on Multiple Criteria Decision Making at `http://www.mcdmsociety.org/`, section Digital Library.

 Currently, VOPTlib covers a variety of Multiobjective linear optimization problems.